hofstadter-io/hof-docs/content/first-example/simple-server/setup.md

 {{</codeInner>}}

 You will often have other files depending on the languages or technologies you choose.
-A common example is dependency management files.
+A common example are the files for dependency management like `package.json` and `go.mod`.
+There are no restrictions or limits on what you can include.

 ### Modules